 Low FODMAP Chinese Chicken Salad is a YUMMY main dish salad filled with colorful veggies, fresh mandarin oranges, grilled chicken, and a ginger sesame dressing.
-This recipe is also gluten-free, dairy-free, and meal prep-friendly.

 Low FODMAP Chinese Chicken Salad